buildstream-migration/bst-plugins-experimental/README.rst

     cd bst-plugins-experimental
     pip install --user -e .

-To ensure it's installed, try: ``pip show BuildStream-external``, this should show information about the package.
+To ensure it's installed, try: ``pip show bst-plugins-experimental``, this should show information about the package.

 .. note::